"May our Lord Jesus Christ Himself and God our Father, who loved us and by His grace gave us eternal encouragement

 and good hope, encourage your hearts and strengthen you in every good deed and word."

-We are so glad you found our website!
-If you are a pastor or a family member of a pastor or missionary family, you will find all kinds of practical information and encouragement here.
+We're so glad you found our website!
+If you're a pastor or a family member of a pastor or missionary, you will find all kinds of practical information and encouragement here.

 Ministry is a high calling, but it's not for the faint of heart!
 Inherent in this line of work can be long hours, expectations of others, self-sacrifice and incredible times of joy.
 The Clergy Care Network and Focus on the Family Canada are here to help provide guidance when life is challenging — and to rejoice with you when things are going well.

 Please call us toll-free at 1.888.5.CLERGY or email us at email@example.com.
-Our phone lines are open Monday to Friday, 8 a.m. - 4 p.m.
-PST.
 Let us know if we can serve you through complimentary phone counselling, consultation, resource or retreat suggestions or counselling referrals.
-Sign up for our monthly e-newsletter for pastors and check out our website for upcoming clergy events across Canada!

 by Randy MacDonald